This month I want to pass along a simple outline of the primary steps required to successfully complete any residential real estate transaction.

 IN THEORY…This will be the closing date.

 IN REALITY…Until the property closing/settlement actually occurs there are no guarantees.
-Under current market conditions and as an unofficial estimate, I would say less than 50% of the transaction closings occur on the original agreed upon closing date.
+Under current market conditions and as an unofficial estimate, I would say approximately 50% of the transaction closings occur on the original agreed upon closing date.

 Qualified, well informed and well represented Sellers and Buyers can navigate this 4 step process with minimal stress and annoyance.
 All others will find the real estate transaction overwhelming.